 Do not reem out the hole (Do not increase the diameter of the chamber), but gently drill in and out of the chamber to remove the frass, so the chamber is clear.
 Drill the chamber at an angle to the petiole's stem so the feeder tube and capsule will be pointing downward to help drain the capsule fully.
 If you accidentally drill through the palm frond petiole, move the drill bit to the left or the right and re-drill using the same palm frond petiole. * Palms are treated quite differently from all other species.
 Palms (mono-cots) have vascular bundles throughout their petiole stem.
 By creating this chamber, in the petiole stem, you are allowing the chemical solution to be held as the bisected vascular bundles receive the chemical and translocate it through the palms natural transpiration process.

 Step 4: Take the capsule you are going to use and put the feeder tube into it.
-Put the insertion tool in the end of the feeder tube, then gently tap the insertion tool with the mallet so you brake the seal of the capsule with the feeder tub
+Put the insertion tool in the end of the feeder tube, then gently tap the insertion tool with the mallet so you brake the seal of the capsule with the feeder tube stem.

 (Note: you will actually see after you pressurize the domed lid, the solution being drawn into the palm petiole chamber, thus filling up the chamber and then come back up into the plastic feeder tube, creating a totally pressurized environment between the petiole, the feeder tube, and the capsule.)